TIBCOSoftware/tp-helm-charts/docs/workshop/microk8s/bare-metal-data-plane/README.md

 ## Install Nginx Ingress Controller

-The Bare Metal Data Plane on TIBCO Platform requires an Ingress Controller to route all incoming requests to the corresponding TIBCO service components running in the MicroK8s cluster.
+The Control Tower Data Plane on TIBCO Platform requires an Ingress Controller to route all incoming requests to the corresponding TIBCO service components running in the MicroK8s cluster.

 The incoming requests include:
 - OpenTelemtry data like traces and metrics from BW5 applications
 - TEA Agent leader election notification for BW6 applications

-In current release, Bare Metal Data Plane supports the Nginx Ingress Controller.
+In current release, Control Tower Data Plane supports the Nginx Ingress Controller.

+> [!NOTE]
+>
+> - If you had selected the _Basic setup of the Control Tower Data Plane_, you can download the generated installation script `dpinstall.sh` to install MicroK8s on your system with option that also install the _Nginx Ingress Controller_ while registering the Data Plane.
+You can skip this section and move on to the section [Install Prometheus for Metrics](#install-prometheus-for-metrics)
+> - If you choose not to install _Nginx Ingress Controller_ during the `dpinstall.sh` to register the _Control Tower Data Plane_, you must ensure that the ingress class name matches what is configured in the _Basic setup configuration_ wizard which is default as `<dpname>-nginx-ingress`.

 1. Add the Helm repository and update: